rameerez/allgood/README.md

 - `expect(actual).to_eq(expected)`: Checks if the actual value equals the expected value.
 - `expect(actual).to_be_greater_than(expected)`: Checks if the actual value is greater than the expected value.

-You can add more expectation methods as needed in the `Expectation` class.
+Please help us develop by adding more expectation methods in the `Expectation` class!

-### Viewing Health Check Results

-Once configured, you can view your health check results by visiting `/healthcheck` in your browser.
-The page will display the status of each check, including any error messages for failed checks.

 ## Customization